Take a counterintuitive approach to your healthy goals in 2013 for results that last.

 “Everything you hear in the gym about how it’s high reps for looking lean, low reps for bulk,” says Nick Tumminello, a strength and conditioning coach in Florida and director of Performance University.
 But that’s not the complete picture.

 According to research, the path to hypertrophy—bigger muscles—is with 12 to 20 sets of 8 to 15 (or more) reps per week.
 This strategy increases the total time your muscles are under tension, and the muscular “pump” that comes when your muscles are engorged with blood after a long set—both of which need to be involved for sustained hypertrophic gains, says Tumminello.
-When you perform shorter, heavier sets (of 6 reps, for example), the effect is primarily neuromuscular—your muscle will still get slightly bigger, but not as much, but it will get a lot stronger.
+When you perform shorter, heavier sets (of 6 reps, for example), the effect is primarily neuromuscular—your muscle will still get slightly bigger, but it will get a lot stronger.

 But that doesn’t mean you should avoid long sets if you want to avoid bulk.
 For ‘toned’ results you can see, such as a lifted butt and lean arms, you need to develop those muscles with higher reps.
 For muscles you want to strengthen for the sake of fitness, calorie burn, lean tissue, and fat loss, but you don’t want to necessarily feature, such as your back and quads, shorter reps are the way to go.
+(Here's exactly why lifting heavy weights won't make you bulk up.)

 We’re not saying to skip the scale all together—in fact, studies show you should weigh yourself every day for best results.
 Scientists in Minnesota found that dieters who stepped on the scale daily lost twice as much weight as those who weighed themselves less frequently, or eschewed the scale completely.